-Our researchers and educators are busy working to inform Long Islanders how we can each do our part to safeguard our environment.
-Projects have been designed to bring back our once thriving eelgrass and shell fish populations, ensure our commercial fishing industry continues to thrive while limiting bycatch, provide public education about environmental consequences of storm water runoff, and introduce our young people to marine sciences and marine life on Long Island.
+Our researchers and educator inform Long Islanders how we can each do our part to safeguard our environment.
+Projects have been designed to bring back our once thriving eelgrass and shellfish populations, ensure our commercial fishing industry continues to thrive while limiting bycatch, provide public education about the environmental consequences of stormwater runoff, and introduce our young people to marine sciences and marine life on Long Island.

 Shellabration is back!
 The culinary event of the season will return to Greenport Village on December 2-3, 2023, from Noon-4pm each day.
 Participants gain access to Greenp

 Come on out and meet our FISHERIES team!
 Cooking demos, tastings, and talks.

 Join the SPAT Program (Southold Project in Aquaculture Training) to learn how to raise your own shellfish while giving back to our bays!